Primary

 Also targets: Shoulders

-Want Decline Cable Fly in your program?
+See where Decline Cable Fly fits in your weekly plan

 Set cable pulleys high and place a decline bench in the center.